jagjeetdhaliwal/URLShortener/README.md

  isn't working on EC2.
 Spent a good 45 minutes to figure it out but in the end took the leeway to use http://xx.x.x.x/index.php?goto='' format for now...

+ 5. Add a list of stop words for unacceptable words in urls :-)